bowtieworks/terraform-provider-bowtie/docs/resources/organization.md

 Manage organization information.

 **Note**: Organizations are always represented in the Bowtie API and cannot be created or destroyed.
-This resource will **fail** with an error if any Terraform actions attempt to delete or create organizations.
+This resource will **fail** with an error if any Terraform actions try to delete or create organizations.
-Instead, you should use an [import](https://developer.hashicorp.com/terraform/language/import) block (or `terraform import ...` command) to import the already-existing organization which you can then configure normally.
+Instead, you should use an [import](https://developer.hashicorp.com/terraform/language/import) block (or `terraform import <target>` command) to import the already-existing organization which you can then configure normally.
-If you need to remove an organization from your Terraform state, you may remove it with the `terraform state rm ...`command.
+If you need to remove an organization from your Terraform state, you may remove it with the `terraform state rm <target>` command.